 The field of parks and recreation offers graduates a wide range of career options in community recreation, outdoor leadership and instruction, commercial and resort recreation, and recreation resource management.

 For this reason, we encourage you to gain experience in your chosen area through coursework, internships, and summer employment.
 You’ll gain leadership and participatory experience through volunteer work at Base Camp Cullowhee, where a range of activities are planned for the on- and off-campus community.

-Excellent internship opportunities, including the Great Smoky Mountains National Park, the Blue Ridge Parkway, Lake Hartwell, Nantahala Outdoor Center, Project SOAR, and several camps, surround the WCU campus.
+Excellent internship opportunities, including the Great Smoky Mountains National Park, the Blue Ridge Parkway, Navitat, Nantahala Outdoor Center, Project SOAR, and several camps, surround the WCU campus.
 The strongest industry in the region is tourism, so our students enjoy internships at attractions and resorts in Western North Carolina and in the coastal areas of both North and South Carolina at places like Wilmington, Hilton Head Island, Myrtle Beach, and Charleston.
 Community parks and recreation agencies abound in the region.